tcyubahi/FindIt/README.md

 	- `db.createCollection("usCities")` to create collection for storing place names and their properties

 2. cd into project folder and run `npm install` to install all dependencies as seen in `./package.json`
-3. Run `node dbInit.js` to initialize and populate a mongoDB collection containing all the cities in file US.txt.
+3. Run `npm init` to initialize and populate a mongoDB collection containing all the cities in file US.txt.
 Wait for the script to complete running (It may take a while depending on the data size).
-4. Run `node index.js` to start REST API server.
+4. Run `npm start` to start REST API server.
 5. Open your browser, and type `localhost:3000/suggestions?q=Temp`

 ## Documentation